Survival of the Fittest: Testing Superradiance Termination with Simulated Binary Black Hole Statistics: Simulating binary black holes in the Galaxy

 SEVN is able to reproduce the evolution of both single and binary stars from the initial zero-age main sequence (ZAMS) to a desired time of evolution that includes the compact object stages and the formation of BHs.\footnote{For a detailed list of evolutionary phases modeled in SEVN, see Table 1 in \citet{Spera:2018wnw})} This is by following a set of stellar evolution tracks that take into account many physical processes including those involved in binary systems \citep{Spera:2018wnw}.
 In particular in binary systems, when a large mass transfer occurs, the donor star will update the evolutionary track accordingly (this is a major difference from isolated systems that only follow fixed tracks).
 The reason why we prefer SEVN over other binary population-synthesis codes is that instead of using fitting formulas or integrating stellar evolution tracks at each run, it integrates the stellar evolution from a set of look-up tables, making it more flexible and less computationally expensive than previous models.

 In this simulation, a total of $7\times10^7$ binary systems are evolved.
 The evolution starts from their initial stage of ZAMS where the two stars are still burning Hydrogen into Helium, and ends at their final stage when they both evolve into compact objects.
+The output data can be found \href{https://zenodo.org/records/13981305}{here} \footnote{\href{https://zenodo.org/records/13981305}{https://zenodo.org/records/13981305}}, and the python notebooks for generating the initial conditions and data analysis are available \href{https://github.com/jacquelynzhy/Statistical\_Superradiance}{here} \footnote{\href{https://github.com/jacquelynzhy/Statistical\_Superradiance}{https://github.com/jacquelynzhy/Statistical\_Superradiance}}.